Ensure your CV format is structured to best highlight your unique experience and life situation.

 • Word processing tools such as Google Docs and Microsoft Word

-• Familiarity with back-end platforms like WordPress and Medium
+• Familiarity with back-end platforms (e.g., WordPress)

 • Research